 - Use kind words.

-- Always stay in the cockpit while sailing or paddling
+- Always stay in the cockpit or onboard while sailing or paddling

 - No rough play!
 (It is unsafe.)